Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?: Introduction

 \subsubsection{Is the Hard-Label Extraction Really Polynomial?}

 Carlini et al.'s work is remarkably powerful.
-They claimed that model extraction can be performed in polynomial time with respect to the number of neurons and the network depth.

-In this work, we revisit the polynomial-time result made by Carlini et al. Their argument relies on the assumption that \intersectionpoints for any target neuron can be collected using a polynomial number of queries.
-This assumption is reasonable if each neuron switches states with roughly uniform probability.
+They claimed that hard-label model extraction can be performed in polynomial time in the number of neurons and the network depth.
+However, their argument relies on the implicit assumption that \intersectionpoints for any target neuron can be collected with a polynomial number of queries.
+This assumption is reasonable when neuron activation states switch with roughly uniform probability.

-However, does this assumption hold in practice?
-Let us revisit \cref{fig:overview}.
-While \intersectionpoints exist between the decision boundary and the activation boundary of the 3rd layer, the ReLU function restricts movement in regions where any input dimension is negative.
-In other words, if an activation boundary does not intersect the all-positive input region, it becomes inaccessible from the input.
-Even when it does intersect the all-positive region, finding it can be extremely difficult if the intersection is narrow.
+Does this assumption hold in practice?
+As shown in \cref{fig:overview}, while \intersectionpoints exist between the decision boundary and the activation boundary of the 3rd layer, the ReLU nonlinearity restricts the region that is reachable by the attack.
+Consequently, if the corresponding \intersectionpoints lie outside the region reachable from the input (e.g., outside the all-positive region), they become inaccessible.
+Even when reachable \intersectionpoints exist, finding them can be extremely difficult if the reachable intersection region is very narrow.